lf-/gankra.github.io/blah/compact-unwinding/index.md

 ## Unwinding

-Whenever you decided to unwind (panic or throw an exception) or generate a backtrace (for a crash, step debugger, or a profiler trace), you are faced with the following problem:
+Whenever you decide to unwind (panic/throw) or generate a backtrace (crash, gdb, profiler trace), you are faced with the following problem:

 You know the current address in the binary your program is executing (`rip`/`pc`) and the current stack pointer (`rsp`/`sp`).
 Now figure out: